Five reasons Genesis 2 is a sequel

 But, at the very least, doesn't it make Genesis 1 and 2 both a material and a functional story?

-Again, the answer is no. Ancient people simply didn't tell material creation stories.
-They only knew one way to tell the story (much like we've only known one way until now), and that's as a functional account.
+Again, the answer is no. Ancient people simply didn’t tell material creation myths.
+They only knew one way to tell the story (much like we did, until now), and that’s as a functional account.
+The ancient Israelites mention how God made the physical world elsewhere in Scripture, but it’s only in passing.
+Just saying God did it seems to be sufficient for them.